smian0/mcp-agile-flow/src/mcp_agile_flow/ide_rules/ide_rules.md

 - Implement JWT token-based authentication
 - Add Google OAuth integration
 - Create login form components
-- Add authentication middleware

-Implements the core authentication system required for user accounts.
 Relates to #45
 ```
-5. Confirm with: "I've formatted your commit message following our Git standards.
-Feel free to modify the details before committing."
 </example>

 ### Critical Rules
-- Process must be identical across all supported IDEs (Cursor, Windsurf, Cline, Copilot)
 - Templates must always be sourced from the .ai-templates directory
 - Documents must always be created in the ai-docs directory
 - Templates must be applied consistently